cmhughes/latexindent.pl/documentation/sec-default-user-local.rst

 -  dontMeasure optionally specifies if user-specified cells, rows or the largest entries should *not* be measured (default: 0);

--  delimiterRegEx optionally specifies the pattern matching to be used for the alignment delimeter (default: ``(?<!\\)(&)``\ \*);
+-  delimiterRegEx optionally specifies the pattern matching to be used for the alignment delimiter (default: ``(?<!\\)(&)``\ \*);

--  delimiterJustification optionally specifies the justification for the alignment delimeters (default: left); note that this feature is only useful if you have delimiters of different lengths in the same column, discussed in :numref:`sec:delimiter-reg-ex`;
+-  delimiterJustification optionally specifies the justification for the alignment delimiters (default: left); note that this feature is only useful if you have delimiters of different lengths in the same column, discussed in :numref:`sec:delimiter-reg-ex`;

 -  lookForChildCodeBlocks optionally instructs ``latexindent.pl`` to search for child code blocks or not (default: 1), discussed in :numref:`sec:lookForChildCodeBlocks`.